-Pursuant to Article 68 of the Constitution and Article 11 of the Law on Political Parties (Law No: 2820) "Judges, prosecutors, members of high judicial organs including High Court of Accounts, officials of government agencies that fall under the status of "government employee", even other governmental officials that do not fall under the category "worker" with respect to the job that they perform, members of TAF, and students at the time of pre-high education cannot be a member of a political party".
-Pursuant to Article 43 of the Law No: 211, TAF is outside and above of all kinds of political influence and opinions".
+Pursuant to Article 68 of the Constitution and Article 11 of the Law on Political Parties (Law No. 2820) "Judges, prosecutors, members of high judicial organs including High Court of Accounts, officials of government agencies that fall under the status of "government employee", even other governmental officials that do not fall under the category "worker" with respect to the job that they perform, members of TAF, and students at the time of pre-high education cannot be a member of a political party".
+Pursuant to Article 43 of the Law No. 211, "Members of Turkish Armed Foces can not engage in any political activity."
 For this reason, it is forbidden for the members of TAF to be a member of political parties and societies, to engage in political demonstrations and meetings, to give speeches, and to write memorandums.
 As a result of these regulations, members of TAF have remained politically impartial and neutral.

-Members of TAF can in no way engage in political activities, except in cases where they enjoy Their Constitutional rights regarding right to vote in general elections and right to information.
+Members of TAF can in no way engage in political activities, except in cases where they enjoy their Constitutional rights regarding right to vote in general elections and right to information.